FVRTH3R/Convergence/index.md

    We are one of the few examples of cooperation amongst competing ideologies.
 In a world struggling to cope with the onslaught of information engineered to amplify our tribal tendencies, the preciousness and power of this gift cannot be understated.
 Given that collectively you have technical talent, institutional connections, a shared interest in influence techniques, and a healthy fear of grifters; you are the hope you have been waiting for.
 You are the seeds of the Second Renaissance.

-<center><h3><i>waits for laughter to subside</h3></i></center>
+*waits for laughter to subside*

 It took, at least, tens of millions to bring you all to this point.
 No one is coming because all of you are the investment.
 You are the people in the past who chose to adopt the prototype behaviors and cognitive frameworks necessary to bootstrap the activation energy needed to make reality the miracles tucked away in research papers and lab benches around the world.
 You exist in the corner of the world with the resources and stability to make it happen.
 There is no main character in this story, no chosen few, only those who choose.

 Anon, the question you should ask yourself now is,
-<center><h1><b>do u fuck?</h1></b></center>
+# **do u fuck?**